johnreitano/weather/README.md

     - connects to Google Maps API
     - obtains an autocompleted, validated and geocoded address
     - passes this address on to the Rails app via a POST to the app's root url
-  - The controller PlacesController (`app/controllers/place_controller.rb`) does the following:
+  - The controller `PlacesController` (`app/controllers/place_controller.rb`) does the following:
     - receives address data from the home page
     - passes ths data to an instance of the model Place
     - updates the home page based on the results from the model
-  - The model Place (`app/models/place.rb`) does the following:
+  - The model `Place` (`app/models/place.rb`) does the following:
     - receives address data originating the home page.
-Instead a save method, this model uses the method `retrieve_weather`.
+Instead a save method, this model uses the method `validate_request_and_retrieve_weather_data`.
-    - passes this data to the module OpenWeatherClient
+    - passes this data to the `retrieve_weather_data` method in the concern `OpenWeatherDataRetriever`
     - stores the resulting data in memory
     - returns a boolean indicating success or failure.
-    - does NOT represent a subclass of ActiveRecord::Base.
-Instead, it includes Rails' `ActiveModel` to make use of the Rails validation features.
+    - does NOT represent a subclass of `ActiveRecord::Base`.
+Instead, it includes the Rails modules `ActiveModel::Model` and `ActiveModel::Attributes` to do validation.
-  - The module OpenWeatherClient (`lib/modules/open_weather_client.rb`) does the following:
+  - The method `retrieve_weather_data` in the convern `OpenWeatherDataRetriever` (`app/models/conncerns/open_weather_data_retriever.rb`) does the following:
     - receives the geocoded address
     - retrieves the associated weather data for the current day and a 7-day forecast, returning this data in nested Ruby Hash.
-    - Uses cached for a particular zipcode if available.
+    - Uses the cached value of data for a particular zipcode if available.
 This cached data is available for 30 minutes.

 ### Scaling